karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 #endif
 ```

-I'm not going to try to explain the meaning of each and every symbol defined on the symbols section.
-Instead of that I have given you a rundown of every possible scenario, so every symbol from the symbol section will drop in one of the scenarios described in the previous section.

 ## 2.2. **Create the dotnetcli.host.json file**

 If your template needs some command line parameters you can customize them by adding a ``dotnetcli.host.json`` file inside the ``.template.config`` folder.

 In the ``dotnetcli.host.json`` file you can specify the short and long names for each of the command line parameters.

 This step is not mandatory and in my case I have quite a sizeable list of parameters to customize, but nonetheless I prefer to customize each parameter name as I see fit.
 Here's how the ``dotnetcli.host.json`` looks:

 ```javascript